protontypes/open-sustainable-technology/README.md

 - [Trends.Earth](https://github.com/ConservationInternational/trends.earth) - A QGIS plugin that supports monitoring of land change, including changes in productivity, land cover, and soil organic carbon.
 - [pycoal](https://github.com/capstone-coal/pycoal) - Python toolkit for characterizing Coal and Open-pit surface mining impacts on American Lands.
 - [stats_for_soil_survey](https://ncss-tech.github.io/stats_for_soil_survey/) - Lecture material on "Statistics for Pedologists".
-- [Simsphere](https://github.com/tjc181/simsphere) - A one-dimensional model that allows one to simulate the transfer of heat and moisture between plants, soil and atmosphere over a 24 hour day
+- [Simsphere](https://github.com/tjc181/simsphere) - A one-dimensional model that allows one to simulate the transfer of heat and moisture between plants, soil and atmosphere over a 24 hour day.

 ## Agriculture, Fishery and Nutrition